takanuva15/MenuClip/src/test_scenarios.md

 ### Visual Tests
 1. Try to open up the paste window with your mouse at the bottom-right of the screen.
 The window should not render off-screen.

+1. Paste a clip.
+There should be no fade animation.
+Now click outside of the clips view window.
+The box should fade away.

 ### Config File
 1. Delete the config file.
 Restart the script and the config file should appear with default values.